 - Roll each dough section into a narrow rope about 20"-24" long.

-- Form each rope into a U-shape and cross the very tops of the "U" over each other once, and then once again.
+- Form each rope into a U-shape and twist the very tops of the "U" over each other once, and then once again.
 This forms the pretzel twist.

-- Fold the rope in half, horizontally.
+- Fold the rope in half, horizontally, bringing the twisted part down.
 It should resemble a pretzel!
 Press the bottom of the twist to the bottom of the pretzel to adhere.
 Repeat with the remainder of the dough, and place pretzels on a parchment-lined baking sheet.